toubanjan/my_llm_research/README.md

 # my_llm_research
-The ideas presented here were created by me in collaboration with AI.
+The ideas presented here were developed in collaboration with an LLMs.